Trying to capture a $10B enterprise market

 I believe every project has something for me to learn and no design process is set in stone!
 This project in particular, cut both ways and required me to fail often and learn quickly.

 Startups move fast—tight timelines, limited resources.
-With just three months for an MVP, pressure was constant.
-The project thrived because the team deeply invested in the product and adapted under pressure.
+With just three months for an MVP, the project thrived because the team deeply invested in the product and adapted under pressure.

 Working alongside market experts, I had freedom to ideate boldly.
 Technical challenges weren't roadblocks—every idea was worth exploring.